Volkswagen Atlas Cross Sport Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 U.S. average insurance rates for a Volkswagen Atlas Cross Sport are $1,860 a year for full coverage.
-Comprehensive costs around $310 a year, collision costs $668, and liability is $644.
-Liability-only insurance costs around $726 a year, with high-risk driver insurance costing around $4,064.
-Teens pay the highest rates at $7,246 a year or more.
+Comprehensive insurance costs an estimated $310 a year, collision insurance costs $668, and liability costs $644.
+Liability-only coverage costs as little as $726 a year, and high-risk coverage costs $4,064 or more.
+16-year-old drivers pay the highest rates at up to $7,246 a year.

 Average premium for full coverage: $1,860

-Prices are based on $500 physical damage insurance deductibles, liability limits of 30/60, and includes both medical and UM/UIM coverage.
+Prices are based on $500 physical damage deductibles, liability limits of 30/60, and includes medical and uninsured motorist coverage.
 Estimates are averaged for all states and Atlas Cross Sport trim levels.

 Price Range from Low to High

-For the normal driver, Volkswagen Atlas Cross Sport insurance prices go from as low as $726 for basic liability insurance to a high of $4,064 for a driver that may need high-risk insurance.
+For a 40-year-old driver, Volkswagen Atlas Cross Sport insurance prices range from as low as $726 for just liability coverage to a high of $4,064 for a driver that may need high-risk insurance.

 Geographic Price Range

-The ranges above show why it is important to compare rates quotes for a specific zip code and risk profile, instead of making a decision based on averaged prices.
+The ranges above show why it is important to compare rates for a targeted area and risk profile, instead of using rate averages.

 Use the form below to get customized rates for your location.